karthik-ghorpade-entrupy/etl-and-data-pipeline-using-airflow/README.md

-# etl-and-data-pipeline-using-airflow
+## ETL and data pipeline using Apache Airflow dag

-ETL and data pipeline using Apache Airflow dag
+Transforming raw logs into useful events using an Airflow DAG, as part of the Coursera Data Engg Specialisation.